oSharpey/cyber-obsidian/year-2/IRSM/Lecture-3.md

 #### Cyber-Attack (Hacking)
 *Profit, protest, or challenge*
 - An intrusion into a computer system/network
+-
 - Hacker:
 	- Bypasses system’s access controls
 	- Takes advantage of security weaknesses
-	- knowledgeable and skilled, member of the hacker subculture, own philosophy and code of ethics
+	- knowledgeable and skilled
-Black hat: break into computer systems or use them without authorization Grey hat: walk the line between legal and illegal actions White hat: employed to break security to expose vulnerability
+**Black hat**: break into computer systems or use them without authorization **Grey hat**: walk the line between legal and illegal actions **White hat**: employed to break security to expose vulnerability

+*Network Enumeration* - Research the target *Vulnerability analysis* - How to attack the target *Exploitation* - Compromise the system
+*Persistence* - Gain a foothold in the system

+#### DOS/DDOS
+- Main aims:
+	- Cause disruption
+	- Deny access to resources
+	- Gives attacks an opportunity to infiltrate what they want in the system
+	- Gives them space to access different types of resources
+- Motives
+	- Prevention of legitimate network traffic
+	- Disruption of service
+	- Access prevention
+	- Accessibility prevention

+#### Malicious Software
+- Started as a prank that causes little harm
+- Transformed into malware